typoes/harry-potter-gen-z/book_1/chapter_2.md

 "Nothing, nothing..."

 Dudley's bday - how could he have forgotten?
 Harry slowly unstuck himself from his bed and started hunting for socks.
-He found a pair under his bed and, after pulling  a spider off one of them, put them on.
+He found a pair under his bed and, after yoinking  a spider off one of them, put them on.
 Harry was used to spiders, because the dusty ass cupboard under the stairs was full of them, and that was his zone.

 Once clothed he skirted his way down the hall into the kitchen.
 The table was smol beneath all Dudley's bday gifts.
 It looked as though Dudley had gotten the new chromebook he wanted, not to mention the second television and the racing bike.
 Harry was confusion as to why Dudley wanted a racing bike, as Dudley was a big heckin' chonker and hated gains - unless of course it involved throwing hands.
 Dudley's fave punching bag was Harry, but he couldn't often catch him.
 Harry didn't look it, but he was fast af.